Definition of Global Depository Receipt

-- The domestic company enters into an agreement with the overseas depository bank for the purpose of issue of GDR.
+- The domestic company enters into an agreement with the overseas depository bank to issue GDR.

 - The domestic custodian holds the equity shares of the company.

-- On the instruction of domestic custodian, the overseas depository bank issues shares to foreign investors.
+- On the instruction of the domestic custodian, the overseas depository bank issues shares to foreign investors.